beego/beedoc/en-US/examples/chat.md

 # Chat Room

-This sample demonstrates two ways to implement Web IM app:
+This demo shows two ways of implementing Web IM app:

 Using long polling.
 Using WebSocket.

-Both of them save data in memory as default so everything will start over every time, but you can change setting in `conf/app.conf` to enable database use.
+Both of them save data in memory as default so everything will start over again every time, but you can change setting in `conf/app.conf` to enable database adapter.

-Here is the project organization:
+Here is the project structure:

 ```bash
 WebIM/